yamcs/yamcs/docs/server-manual/general/architecture.rst

 Buckets
 -------

 Buckets are used for storing general data objects.
 For example the CFDP service will store there all the files received from the on-board system.
-As for most Yamcs components, there is an REST API allowing the user to work with buckets (get, upload, delete objects).
+As for most Yamcs components, there is an :apidoc:`HTTP API <buckets>` allowing the user to work with buckets (get, upload, delete objects).

 Extension points